Neryss/override/level06/readme.md

 So what are the checks we need to deal with:

 - First of all, our login needs to be longer that 5 characters, else the function returns
-- There is also a `ptrace()` call that we will need to dodge as we will explain further down
+- There is also a `ptrace()` call, here to detect GDB tampering, that we will need to dodge
-- After that, during the hashing loop, each character ASCII value needs to be higher than 31
+- After that, during the hashing loop, each character ASCII value needs to be higher than 31 (so no whitespaces except "space")

 Our input serial is then compared to the desired hash result and returns if they are equal or not, if they are, then we get access to the password.